ear2earGrin/legaldocs/Service Contract Interviewer-interviewee.md

 The **CLIENT** shall repay the **PROVIDER** in the form of the cryptocurrency bitcoin per concluded survey.
 The amount of bitcoin received will be calculated as the equivalent of  ____ USD in accordance with the daily exchange rate of bitcoin to dollar, listed on coinmarketcap.com.
 All prices are exclusive VAT.

 ### Art.10.
 Proof of payment
-**PROVIDER** shall issue a proof of the received cryptocurrency as stated in Art.7 b. of this contract.
+**PROVIDER** shall issue a proof of the received cryptocurrency as stated in Art.7.2. of this contract.